Creating transformative medicines for people with inflammatory diseases.

 Jasper E. Neggers, Ph.D.

-Jasper Edgar Neggers is the Chief Scientific Officer and Co-Founder of Promakhos Therapeutics.
+Jasper Edgar Neggers is a co-founder and the Chief Scientific Officer and Secretary of Promakhos Therapeutics.
 Jasper is an entrepreneurial, pioneering and innovative scientist with a background in microbiology, immunology, cell biology, target identification and validation, drug discovery and functional genomics.
 His commitment to entrepreneurship, scientific inquiry and translational research stems from his natural curiosity for biology and biotechnology, which manifested as he grew up in the Netherlands.

 Jasper performed his Ph.D. studies at the Rega Institute for Medical Research at the KU Leuven, Belgium.
 He was among the first scientists to apply CRISPR/Cas to genetically engineer human cells.
 Jasper collaborated with Karyopharm Therapeutics to validate the mechanism of action of the now marketed anticancer drug Selinexor (XPOVIO®) and the clinical stage drug KPT-9274.
 In Belgium, Jasper also invented a CRISPR-based genetic screening approach for identification of the cellular target of new candidate drugs.